packit/packit.dev/content/docs/packit-service.md

 ### Pagure

-We have a rudimentary support for the Pagure instances, since they are used in the propose-downstream workflow.
-Packit cannot be set up as a CI (in the same sense as on GitHub or GitLab) on Pagure instances, since the demand for this feature is not significant and also differences between GitHub/GitLab and Pagure are significant, which would result in many workarounds to be implemented, if possible at all.
+We have rudimentary support for the Pagure instances since they are used in the propose-downstream workflow.
+Packit cannot be set up as a CI (in the same sense as on GitHub or GitLab) on Pagure instances, since the demand for this feature is not significant.
+The differences between GitHub/GitLab and Pagure APIs would result in many workarounds to be implemented, if possible at all.
+You can track the progress in the [related issue](https://github.com/packit/packit-service/issues/556) on GitHub.